CADinDS/CADWineReview/README.md

     level of the tree until it gets to the name level.
 There it checks to see if any of the names match the inputted name.
 If there is a match it adds that wine to the vector.
 If there isnt a match it outputs an error message.

+main.cpp Overview

+  bool InputCorrect(string num);
+    This function changes the string input into a double.
+This is needed since the graph takes in doubles for price and points.

+  string removeSpecial(string s);
+    This function removes the special characters into matching normal characters.

+  main
+    In the main we load each line of the CSV file and create a wine from it and place the wine into both the tree and the graph.
+Then we take in the users input for which option they would like to select; option one to search for a name of the wine and option 2 to find wines with the inputted characteristics.
+We time each data structure to see how long it takes to get the solution.
+After each data structure completes its task will main will print the times to show how long it took for each of them.
+There are commented it out sectiosn that is to avoid printing the solutions double.
+Those are left in to test and see the tree and the graph outputs both.